flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_06/instructions.md

 ),
 ```

-As the user scrolls now, the app bar will collapse with a parallax
+Now, as the user scrolls, the app bar collapses with a parallax effect
-effect on our image, and it will fade into the pinned app bar once
+on the image and fades into the pinned `SliverAppBar` after it’s fully collapsed.
-fully collapsed.
 The `FlexibleSpaceBar` supports multiple
 `CollapseMode`s, with this `parallax` behavior being the default.
 You can also try out `pin` and `none` to see how the effect can vary.